cd88/product-page/README.md

 # nextjs-starter-dimension
-A Next.js starter based on the Dimension site template, designed by [HTML5 UP](https://html5up.net/dimension).
-Check out https://codebushi.com/nextjs-website-starters/ for more Next.js starters and templates.
+A Next.js React SPA for marketing a single product --Based on the Dimension site template designed by [HTML5 UP](https://html5up.net/dimension).

 ## Preview